Matt Wallner Player Props: Twins vs. Phillies

-After going 0-for-1 in his most recent game, Matt Wallner and the Minnesota Twins take on the Philadelphia Phillies (who will start Taijuan Walker) at 6:05 PM ET on Saturday.
+On Sunday, Matt Wallner (coming off going 2-for-5 with a home run and two RBI) and the Minnesota Twins play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+First pitch is at 1:35 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Phillies.
+In his last game, he racked up two hits (going 2-for-5 with a home run and two RBI) against the Phillies.

 Matt Wallner Game Info & Props vs. the Phillies